apache/couchdb/share/doc/src/api/database/bulk-api.rst

 =================

 .. http:get:: /{db}/_all_docs
+  :synopsis: Returns a built-in view of all documents in this database

   Returns a JSON structure of all of the documents in a given database.
   The information is returned as a JSON structure containing meta